egmontmika/egmontmika.com/content/blog/what-do-you-stand-up-for.md

 How can we overcome our inner resistance?

 It's when we pursue a higher purpose.
-When our purpose is greater than ourselves, something stronger than our desire of comfort, security and acceptance.
+When our purpose is greater than ourselves, something stronger than our desire for comfort, security, and acceptance.
 Then, obstacles won't scare us.
 Instead, they make us grow and overcome initial resistance.

 When we care enough to be willing to pay the price, we take courage and get involved.

 We speak up, stand up, and take action.

-Do good.
+We do good.

 Jesus had such a purpose.
 Paul of Tarsus had.
 Martin Luther King Jr. had.